HeatherRemacle/exchangelabops/plays/play6.md

 -	Reaffirm direction with stakeholders
 -	Review the product roadmap with the team and your stakeholders
 -	Regularly groom the Kanban board
--	Review user story catalogue, deprecate stories that are no longer valued
+-	Review the user story catalogue and deprecate stories that are no longer valued
 -	Strive for better team and stakeholder collaboration

 ### Step 3: Conduct Process Improvement Reviews
 -	Prioritize the type of improvement:
-    -	**Deliberate Improvement:** make features better that add user value.
+    -	**Deliberate Improvement:** Make features better that add user value.
 Focus on small incremental improvements that can be quickly deployed
-    -	**Frequency Improvement:** identify features that would benefit from increased usage.
+    -	**Frequency Improvement:** Identify features that would benefit from increased usage.
 Communicate with the team.
 Incorporate into the product release plan
-    -	**Adoption Improvement:** A feature that is core to the product that isn’t being used; identify opportunities to recast the feature.
+    -	**Adoption Improvement:** Identify opportunities to recast features that are core to the product but aren't being used.
 This may introduce risk; plan potential solutions
 -	Identify non-valued work (defects, partially done work, unnecessary features, sources of delays) and devise strategies to address it
 -	Seek to improve the sizing of tasks
 -	Maintain an "improvement" backlog